stephen-hlx/overcooked/README.md

 looks like this: \
 <img src="doc/water-jug-state-machine-no-failure-injection.svg" width="800" height="400"/>

-Among the states, there are 2 of them with the Jug5 holding 4 litres of water.
+Among these states, there are 2 of them with Jug5 holding 4 litres of water.
-If the puzzle's goal is to find the way to get 4 litres of water, the path from the initial state to these 2 states are the solution.
+If the system has an invariant that neither of these 2 jugs can be holding 4 litres of water (Jug3 intrinsically cannot hold 4 litres of water), that means the system has a bug in there allowing some paths leading to the states with the invariants violated.
 With Overcooked, an invariant can be defined as Jug5 not holding 4 litres of water.
 Then, when Overcooked builds the state machine, for every new state the invariant is checked and the paths leading to the states with Jug5 holding 4 litres of water will be identified.
 Following is one of the 2 paths: \
 ![waterjug_shortest_path](doc/waterjug_failure_0.svg)

 This example is included in the